Key Takeaways from This Post on Cable Overmolding

 The right manufacturer will have the capacity to provide the complete customization of overmolded cable assemblies, as well as high volume, quick turnaround production.

-When designing an overmold, the key is to customize the design according to the exact specifications of the molding process.
+When designing an overmolded cable, the key is to customize the design according to the exact specifications of the molding process.
 This is an extremely important step in development and should not be treated as an afterthought.
 Think of your molding design like it’s a house.
 The quality of the blueprint will determine how well a house structurally holds up and protects all the things that will dwell inside its walls.
-The initial design of mold tooling for your cable assembly is no different.
-If the design isn’t compatible with the molding process and materials, it could result in deformities and other product issues that affect how the mold holds and shapes material.
-Overmolds can be designed to include synergistic features like mounting or hanging geometry, etc.

 Moldmaking starts using advanced computer software.
 This software allows designers to map out every detail of the mold and feed the data to a 3D printing machine for prototyping (more on this later).
 Molds can be designed to have single or multiple cavities to address either high- or low-volume production.
 The number of cavities will depend on your volume requirements with consideration for cost and cycle time.

-Multi-Cavity Mold Designs Vs. Single Cavity Mold Designs
+Multi-Cavity Mold Designs vs. Single Cavity Mold Designs

 Single cavity mold designs are best for low-volume production involving less than 5,000 pieces per month.

-Technologies Used for Overmolding
+Technologies Used in the Overmolding Process

 Tooling is the physical part or “mold” used to manufacture overmolded products.
 Tooling can be expensive to design and create, but advanced technologies are helping to lower the cost.
 The more intricate the design, the more costly the tooling.
 To help control costs, manufacturers also offer different metals and materials that can be used to build tooling.
 Which technologies and materials you choose will depend on the volume of product and the details of the design.